LIV Golf prize money: How much will the players earn in latest event?

-The LIV Golf series is preparing for its sixth event this week after Open champion Cameron Smith won in Chicago last time out - in just his second appearance on the Saudi-backed series following a debut in Boston.
+The LIV Golf series is preparing for its fifth event this week with Open champion Cameron Smith preparing to make his second appearance on the Saudi-backed series after a debut in Boston.

 The Aussie switched from the PGA Tour alongside Joaquin Niemann, Harold Varner III, Cameron Tringale, Marc Leishman and Anirban Lahiri, with the field shaping out ahead of the 2023 season too, despite rumours of more players primed to make the switch in the coming weeks or months.